Ivan L. Rudnytsky: Intellectual development

 Rudnytsky began his academic career at the University of Lviv in interwar Poland where he studied law in the years 1937–1939.
-After the Soviet annexation of Galicia, his mother believed it was only a matter of time before the NKVD would arrest her and so she fled with her son to Krakow, and then in 1940 to Berlin.
-There he was awarded his masters degree in international relations in 1943 from the Friedrich Wilhelm University.
+After the Soviet annexation of Galicia, his mother believed it was only a matter of time before the NKVD would arrest her and so she fled with her son to Kraków, and then in 1940 to Berlin.
+There he was awarded his master's degree in international relations in 1943 from the Friedrich Wilhelm University.
 Fearing discovery of their Jewish heritage, he fled with his mother to Prague, Czechoslovakia and continued his studies at Karl-Ferdinands-Universität, receiving his doctorate in History in 1945.
 His doctoral advisor was the noted scholar of slavic studies, Eduard Winter, who held Rudnytsky’s oral doctoral defence on a Prague street during an air raid prior to Soviet occupation.

 Driven by a desire to combat the influence of the Ukrainian nationalists, Rudnytsky became a leading member of several student organizations in the 1940s.
 He was a member of the Ukrainian student society "Mazepyneć", the Ukrainian Student Group in Prague, and the Nationalist Organization of Ukrainian Students of Greater Germany (together with Vasyl Rudko and Omeljan Pritsak).
 He was a briefly a member of a conservative, monarchist hetmanite organization but was expelled in 1940 by the leadership for meeting an old acquaintance of his mother’s who was associated with the Ukrainian People's Republic, an action they regarded as political treason.

 After the war, Rudnytsky attended the Geneva Graduate Institute where he worked on his second doctorate and where in 1949 he met and married an American Quaker, Joanne Benton.
 Rudnytsky studied English intensely, and in 1951 he emigrated to the USA.
 Having been informed it would be difficult to secure a good professorship without a US degree, he resumed work on his second doctoral dissertation at Columbia.
 By 1953 his funding had run out, and he took a position teaching history at the University of Wisconsin in Madison and later at La Salle University in Philadelphia from 1956 to 1967.
 He received his first permanent position in 1967 at the American University in Washington D.C.
 From 1971 to his death in 1984, he was a professor at the University of Alberta, a founder of the Canadian Institute of Ukrainian Studies (CIUS), a member of the Shevchenko Scientific Society and the Ukrainian Free Academy of Sciences.